Safety Events and Resources

 Safety is core to HAI’s mission, and improving safety in our industry is an integral part of the conversation at our annual conference and trade show.

-Please look over the safety events and resources listed below that provide safety education, resources, and actionable tools you can use back at work.
-Learn from the experts, connect with peers, or join those working to make a difference—you’ll find all those opportunities to focus on safety at HAI HELI-EXPO.
+Please review the safety events and resources we’re offering at this year’s conference.
+Whether you want to learn from the experts, connect with peers, or join others working to make a difference—you’ll find all these safety-focused opportunities at HAI HELI-EXPO®.

 HAI Rotor Safety Zone

-- Trade in your Rotor Safety Challenge coins for your completion certificate
+- The opportunity to trade in your Rotor Safety Challenge coins for your completion certificate.

 Professional Education Courses

-HAI’s Professional Education Courses (PEC) provide helicopter-specific, in-depth learning taught by industry experts.
-At this year’s Expo, HAI is offering 31 courses on safety topics, including aeronautical decision-making and operational risk management, as well as training for specific missions and operations, such as external cargo rigging and mountain flying.
+HAI’s Professional Education Courses (PECs) provide helicopter-specific, in-depth learning modules taught by industry experts.
+At this year’s Expo, HAI is offering more than 30 courses on various topics, including Part 135 operations, an aviation safety officer course, and training for specific missions and operations such as external cargo rigging and mountain flying.
 You can earn free show passes when you sign up for PECs!
 Get a free 1-day pass when you register for one course or a free 3-day pass for two or more purchased courses.
-PECs are usually scheduled for the days immediately before or after HAI HELI-EXPO® to give participants maximum time to explore the show and all it has to offer.
+PECs are usually scheduled on the days immediately before and after HAI HELI-EXPO® to give participants maximum time to explore the show and all it has to offer.

 Rotor Safety Challenge

-Each year, HAI presents the Rotor Safety Challenge, a series of safety education sessions free to HAI HELI-EXPO attendees and exhibitors.
+Each year, HAI presents the Rotor Safety Challenge (RSC), a series of safety education sessions free to HAI HELI-EXPO® attendees and exhibitors.
 Additional registration is not required.
-The sessions are 1 hour in length, making them easy to fit into your packed show schedule.
-Check out the 2021 Rotor Safety Challenge schedule to choose from sessions on topics ranging from fuel management to aircraft systems to using the HEMS Weather Tool—and more.
+The sessions are 1 hour in length, making them easy to fit into your show schedule.
+Check out the to choose from sessions on topics ranging from fuel management to aircraft systems to using the helicopter air ambulance weather tool—and more.

 US Helicopter Safety Team All-Hands Meeting

-The US Helicopter Safety Team (USHST) invites all HAI HELI-EXPO 2021 attendees to join this open forum to discuss ongoing efforts to reduce helicopter accidents involving loss of control, unintentional flight into instrument meteorological conditions, low-altitude flight operations, and other common causes.
+The US Helicopter Safety Team (USHST) invites all attendees to join this open forum to discuss ongoing efforts to reduce helicopter accidents involving loss of control, unintentional flight into instrument meteorological conditions (UIMC), low-altitude flight operations, and other common causes.
 The team will unveil recent successes and project outputs linked to several helicopter safety enhancements.

-Presented by the HAI Safety Working Group, this meeting will offer some helpful safety tools, tips, and tactics for current and aspiring aviation maintenance technicians and engineers.
+Presented by the HAI Safety Working Group, this session will offer helpful safety tools, tips, and tactics for current and aspiring aviation maintenance technicians and engineers.
 Come discover some of the most common challenges your colleagues have faced and how they have overcome them using proven safety practices.